Last updated on .

 Caliwood

-General admission to Caliwood is COP$20,000 (as of April 2025).
-It takes about 90 minutes to go through on an audio-guided tour in English or Spanish.
-If you’re expecting to learn about specific films or actors, you’ll be disappointed because this museum mostly focuses on the technical aspect of filmmaking.
+General admission is COP$20,000 (as of November 2025).
+The audio-guided tour in English or Spanish takes about 90 minutes.
+If you’re expecting to learn about specific films or actors, you’ll be disappointed, because this museum focuses mostly on the technical side of filmmaking.

 Visitors enjoying an audio-guided tour